Zoom Enabled Rooms

 Camera and Microphones

 Zoom enabled rooms provide cameras for those using Zoom to see the instructor as well as whiteboards in the classrooms.
 The camera will be in the ceiling of the classroom facing the podium.
+Once you select to enable the camera in Zoom, this is the camera that will be utilized.

 Larger classrooms provide ceiling microphones for students that are using Zoom for the class to be able to hear the students that are in the physical classroom speak.
+These mics are integrated into Zoom so once same as system or jack mic is selected in Audio Settings, they will be enabled.

 In classrooms that have a button panel, there are only three buttons to use for Zoom enabled rooms.
 They control the camera angle that participants will see on the Zoom call.